TWI Job Instructions

 - Encourage questions.

-- Taper off extra coaching as it become evident that the person has mastered the new skill.
+- Taper off extra coaching as it becomes evident that the person has mastered the new skill.

 If the worker hasn't learned, the instructor hasn't taught